 What is a special needs trust in Florida?

-A special needs trust in Florida, also known as a supplemental needs trust (SNT), is a trust created for the benefit of a disabled person who is under the age of 65 at the time of creation.
-The purpose of a special needs trust is to preserve need-based public assistance for the individual such as Medicaid and Supplemental Security Income (SSI).
-Social Security Disability (SSD) and Social Security Disability Insurance (SSDI) are also assistance programs but are not need-based and generally do not require the protection provided by the trust.
+A special needs trust in Florida, also known as a supplemental needs trust (SNT), is a trust created for the benefit of a disabled person.
+The purpose of a special needs trust is to preserve need-based public assistance for the individual such as Medicaid and Supplemental Security Income (SSI), Social Security Disability (SSD), and Social Security Disability Insurance (SSDI).

 Special Needs Trust Attorney Orlando